-I recently purchased a motorized mount for my TV to sit above the fireplace (I know, r/TVTooHigh …).
-This motorized mount comes with a remote with an UP, DOWN and STOP commands.
-As part of my home automation setup, I use a Google Home to connect to most of my device, hence I had to find a way to integrate this mount into my setup.
+I recently bought a motorized mount for my TV to sit above the fireplace (yeah, I know, r/TVTooHigh…) .
+It came with a simple remote for UP, DOWN, and STOP commands, but since I rely on Google Home for most of my home automation, I wanted to integrate this mount into my smart setup.

 Filetype: Flipper SubGhz Key File